 Fin samples from wild fish from the free zone and buffer zone and from a fish farm in river Paatsjoki area are examined yearly.

 Occurrence in Finland and elsewhere

 The parasite is quite commonly found in Finnish rainbow trout farms in the Baltic Sea catchment area.
 It is also common in the best wild salmon spawning river of the Baltic Sea, River Tornionjoki.
 Rivers draining to the Arctic Ocean are free of this parasite.
 G salaris is also found in the neighboring countries of Finland.
-In Norway, G salaris has been found in 50 salmon rivers, the northernmost infected river being river Skibotten.
+In Norway, G salaris has been found in 51 salmon rivers, the northernmost infected river being river Skibotten.
 In Russia, Gyrodactylus salaris has been found both in the Baltic Sea catchment area and in rivers Kieretti and Vienan Kemi that drain to the White Sea.
-In Norway, authorities have performed Rotenon poisonings of whole water catchments to destroy the parasite.
+In Norway, authorities have performed Rotenon and chlorine poisonings of whole water catchments to destroy the parasite.